 Unhandled exceptions and fatal errors

-When the exception is unhandled in user code and ends up to be handled by PHP itself, it becomes unhandled and the program is terminated.
+When the exception is unhandled in user code and ends up being handled by PHP itself, it becomes unhandled and the program is terminated.

-The debugger will always break when such exception happens.
-This is qualified as fatal error together with other errors which prevent the continuation of the script execution, E.g. parse error.
+The debugger will always break when such an exception happens.
+This is qualified as a fatal error together with other errors which prevent the continuation of the script execution, E.g. parse error.

-If you want to inspect the program when the exceptions is first thrown you will need to make sure the debugger breaks on it when it's thrown.
+If you want to inspect the program when an exception is first thrown you will need to make sure the debugger breaks on it when it's thrown.